Briana Nicole Henry

 Briana Nicole Henry (born January 19, 1992) is an American actress and is recognized for her portrayal of Jordan Ashford on ABC's General Hospital and Esmeralda on The Young and the Restless.

+Henry develops projects through her company Et Al Studios Productions, which she co-founded with her husband, film composer and pianist Kris Bowers.

 Early life

 Henry was born in Broward County, Florida, on January 19, 1992, to a cop and a jazz singer.

 Personal life

-Henry married musician Kris Bowers on June 6, 2020, in Los Angeles.
+Henry married Kris Bowers on June 6, 2020, in Los Angeles.
 In November 2021, she announced she was pregnant with her first child.
 She gave birth to a daughter on February 28, 2022.
+In January 2025, it was announced Bowers and Henry were expecting their second child.